On the consistency of supervised learning with missing values

-\begin{assumption}[Missingness pattern - MAR] The first $0 < p < d$ variables in $\bX$ are always observed and the distribution of $M$ depends only on these observed values. \end{assumption}
+\begin{assumption}[Missingness pattern - MAR-$Y$] \replace{The first $0 < p < d$ variables in $\bX$ are always observed and the distribution of $M$ depends only on these observed values. }{We have $Y \indep \bM | X_{obs(\bM)}$} \end{assumption}

-The missingness pattern in Assumption~\ref{miss_assumption1} is MAR in the sense of the classic definition recalled in Section~\ref{sec:missingdata} since the probability to observe a given pattern depends only on a subset of the observed values.
+\replace{}{The missingness pattern in Assumption~\ref{miss_assumption1} is more generic than MAR, since it is notably verified if the missingness pattern is MAR, that is if $\mathbb{P}[\bM = \bm | \bX] = \mathbb{P}[\bM = \bm | \bX_{obs(\bm)}]$ (classic definition recalled in Section~\ref{sec:missingdata}), \textit{i.e.} if the probability to observe a given pattern depends only on the observed values. }